 - Track who creates the things you use, so that you can give them incentive to continue (The mission of the Thankful project).

 Our users are diverse and we keep being surprised by what people use ActivityWatch for.
 If you've built something cool that you've want to share with us, post about it on the forum!

 Support the project!

 ActivityWatch is built entirely by volunteers and relies on donations to keep development going.
-If it has helped you in any way, please donating.
+If it has helped you in any way, please consider donating.